 So on the very last day of January, I witnessed the second-lowest tide of the year, a -2.08!
 This is a personal record for me, as the lowest tide I had experienced was -1.98 at the Cabrillo National Monument tide pools, followed by a -1.34 at Sunset Cliffs.
 I was excited about what we were in for over at Bird Rock Beach, La Jolla.
 Join me as I show you what is usually covered by water.

 Bird Rock Beach is located centrally within the South La Jolla State Marine Reserve (SMR), so I would like to overview the area briefly.

-As a bonus, I have also added a few more places that we visited on this particular day, including several spots south of Bird Rock Beach in South La Jolla.
+As a bonus, I have added a few more places we visited on this particular day, including several spots south of Bird Rock Beach in South La Jolla.
 The view was beautiful, and I wished I could have explored the tide pools!